lizardfs/documentation/source/adminguide/installation.rst

 The current LizardFS source code can be obtained from our :ref:`github` (https://github.com/lizardfs/lizardfs) project page.
-You can either download a tarball from there by choosing the respective version in the **Branch** tab on the left or use :ref:`git` to clone the sourcetree.
+You can either download a tar ball from there by choosing the respective version in the **Branch** tab on the left or use :ref:`git` to clone the source tree.

 LizardFS uses :ref:`CMake` as its build system.
 To compile the sources, follow the directions outlined below.